 In addition to the lectures, we usually organise 2 Study Days a year and visits, all of which tend to book up rather quickly and we have a variety of volunteering projects; we are particularly proud of our Church Recording and Youth projects.

-Our annual subscription for the full 2020-21 season is £47 which covers all our lectures from September to May and also includes membership of The Arts Society.
+Our annual subscription for the full 2022-23 season will be £47 which covers all our lectures from September to May and also includes membership of The Arts Society.

 Note that Visits and Study Days are charged for separately.

-Application for Membership.
 Gift Aid enables us to claim 25p for every £ of subscription.
 If you pay UK Income Tax, we would appreciate it if we can claim it on your subscription.
-Gift Aid form.

 Young Arts Projects are aimed at engendering an appreciation of the decorative and fine arts in young people.

-Our Heritage Volunteers are at work in Bristol Cathedral to restore the kneelers, seat cushions and stools from the choir stalls.
-And we are always interested in taking on new projects.
+Click here to see our FEBRUARY FOCUS item on our team working with Bristol Cathedral to restore the kneelers, seat cushions and stools from the choir stalls and now in the Berkeley Chapel.
+We are always interested in taking on new projects.